Employer of Record

 Payroll Cycle

-Monthly payroll processing is the norm in Portugal, and employee payments must be completed by the final day of the month.
+Monthly payroll processing is the norm in Portugal, and employee payments are generally made on a monthly basis in accordance with the employment contract and company practice.

 Mercans’ Payroll Capabilities